leftthomas/CCCapsNet/README.md

   </tbody>
 </table>

-Here is the loss function details, we use `AGNews` dataset to test different loss functions:
+Here is the loss function details, we use `AGNews` dataset and `Normal-Linear` model to test different loss functions:

 <table>
   <thead>